aboutcoders/job-bundle/Resources/docs/configuration.md

 #### Registering Custom Handlers

-Besides the storage and log handler you can define additional handlers that will be registered in the logger.
+Besides the storage and log handler you can define additional custom handlers that will be pushed to logger that is injected into the jobs.

 ```yaml
 # app/config/config.yml